 Gotta love a good travel video, don’t you agree?

-Felipe Sant Ana left for a round the world trip, at the age of 19, with an unique purpose.
+Felipe Sant Ana left for a round the world trip, at the age of 19, with a unique purpose.
 “Seeing most of my friends getting drowned in stifling relationships, stuck in monotonous work routines, and abandoning their childhood dreams frightened me.”, he recalls.
-After thinking about it for a while, the brazilian reasoned that all of them had (or had not!) one thing in common: they were all lacking youth.
+After thinking about it for a while, the Brazilian reasoned that all of them had (or had not!) one thing in common: they were all lacking youth.
 “Not youth in terms of age”, he explains, aware of the paradox expressed by a 19-year old boy that misses youth.
 “Spiritual youth: that fierce denial of anything that stands between our dreams and us; that certainty regarding our vocation; pure and powerful faith in what we are and must become”.

-Felipe put together the money he earned on brand paid for cultural contests, still as a teenager, and decided to spend the next one and a half year photographing and talking to the children who came across his way in Europe, Asia and Central America, intending to rediscover youth through their eyes and words.
-He wrote a book, which, later on, became the most sucessful crowdfunding campaign in the literature category Brazil has ever seen.
+Felipe put together the money he earned on brand paid for cultural contests, still as a teenager, and decided to spend the next one and a half years photographing and talking to the children who came across his way in Europe, Asia, and Central America, intending to rediscover youth through their eyes and words.
+He wrote a book, which, later on, became the most successful crowdfunding campaign in the literature category Brazil has ever seen.
 As a way of conveying his gratitude (to his supporters and the kids he met while traveling) Felipe went back to Honduras, 2 years after visiting the country for the first time, determined to meet again one of the boys he talked to.
-What happened, there, you can watch on the video he shot, narrated and edited.
+What happened, there, you can watch on the video he shot, narrated, and edited.
 Entitled “Travelling means”, it has English subtitles and poses a beautiful reflection on the act of traveling itself.

-For shooting, the writer-videomaker used a Canon 60D and a manual steadycam, besides a rented drone for the aerial shots.
+For shooting, the writer-videomaker used a Canon 60D and a manual steady-cam, besides a rented drone for the aerial shots.
 Finding someone to pilot the drone, on an island 50km off the Honduran coast, was probably his main challenge.
-“I had to call about 15 production companies, and tell all of them I had much less than they were charging, until I found a guy who sympathized with my story and decided to help.
+“I had to call about 15 production companies and tell all of them I had much less than they were charging until I found a guy who sympathized with my story and decided to help.
 I was relieved, and forever grateful”.

 Felipe had only 4 days in the country, so everything was done kind of in a rush.
 He then compensated the hurry with 2 months of post-production.
-The brazilian edited on Premiere, wrote and recorded the narration on a friend’s home studio, and chose songs by Alt J (Breezeblocks) and Ludovico Einaudi (Experience) to compose the soundtrack.
+The Brazilian edited on Premiere, wrote and recorded the narration on a friend’s home studio, and chose songs by Alt J (Breezeblocks) and Ludovico Einaudi (Experience) to compose the soundtrack.
 “Both of them evoke a dreamlike atmosphere, I guess”, he explains.

-Thanks Felipe Sant’Ana Pereira for inspiring us with your great visual content!
+Thanks, Felipe Sant’Ana Pereira, for inspiring us with your great visual content!
 We’ll keep an eye on your next steps for sure!